gpchn/How-to-get-started-programming-python/README.md

 easier in their study.

 ## FAQ
-F: Should I refer to other Python books?
+Q: Should I refer to other Python books?
-Q: Of course.
+A: Of course.
 There are many better and more professional Python tutorial books than this one.
 My suggestion is to read them together.

-F: Can I quote the contents of books?
+Q: Can I quote the contents of books?
-Q: You are very welcome, but you can get a famous source.
+A: You are very welcome, but you can get a famous source.
 Please refer to the "License" at the bottom of the docume nt for details.

-F: I have some questions that I don't understand or can't solve.
+Q: I have some questions that I don't understand or can't solve.
 Can I ask the author?
-Q: Please look at the "Contact" below.
+A: Please look at the "Contact" below.
 The author will re ply as soon as he sees it!

 ## Contact